oxidane/tmuxomatic/README.md

 # tmuxomatic

 The other tmux session managers are doing it wrong.
 From the ridiculous list of unnecessary options requiring pages of documentation, to windows defined by a complicated nesting of pane splits.
-Instead, session management could be more flexible and more powerful, yet so easy that anybody could use it after just one example.
+Instead, session management should be more flexible and more powerful, yet so easy that anybody could use it after just one example.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character identifies the position, size, and shape of a pane (up to 62 panes per window).
 It should take only one short example to demonstrate the flexibility and power of the windowgram.

 Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`:

-	window an_example         # <-- A new window begins like this, spaces in names are allowed
+	window example_one        # <-- A new window begins like this, spaces in names are allowed

 	AAAAAAvvvvvXXXXXTTTT      # <-- The windowgram, it defines the shapes and positions of panes jjjQQQQQQQuuuuuuTTTT      # <-- Make your own, of any size and arrangement, 62 panes maximum jjjQQQQQQQuuuuuuTTTT
+	jjjQQQQQQQuuuuuuTTTT
 	0000llllllllllaaaaaa
 	1234llllllllllaaaaaa

-	  foc                     # <-- 3 three-letter commands to remember: Focus, Directory, Run dir ~                   # <-- Unlinked directory becomes default for all successive panes A run figlet "A"          # <-- Linked to pane A, this command prints "A" in large lettering Q run figlet "Q"
+	  foc                     # <-- Three 3-letter commands to remember: Focus, Directory, Run dir ~                   # <-- Unlinked directory becomes default for all successive panes A run figlet "A"          # <-- Linked to pane A, this command prints "A" in large lettering Q run figlet "Q"